gyanesh-mishra/list-it/README.md

 ### Environment file

 There is an .env.example file present in the root to help create a .env file.
 Currently, the application has fallbacks for any missing environment variables and can work without it.
-However, for if you want, you can define your own set of configurations in the .env file and it'll be picked up the application and the docker-compose file/
+However, for if you want, you can define your own set of configurations in the .env file and it'll be picked up the application and the docker-compose file.

 ---